HaizeaRL/gemini-storybook-creation/README.md

 - Logs are captured in real time and sent to **AWS CloudWatch**.

-- Exposed through a **POST API endpoint** for story generation requests.
+- Exposed through a **GET API endpoint** for story generation requests.

 ## Project Structure